 HX3013/96 is the part code for the standard heads, whilst HX3023/64 is the official Sonicare part code for the soft bristled heads.

-Something you might expect of a more premium brush, Blue bristles within the head, fade over time as the bristles wear, to help you recognize when it is time for replacement.
+Something you might expect of a more premium brush, Blue bristles within the head, fade over time as the bristles wear, to help you recognize when it is time for a replacement.

 Typically this is every 3 months, sooner if you notice particularly heavy wear, splaying or fraying of the bristles.